notnullgames/null0/README.md

 # features

-- use any language like, that compiles to wasm (C, rust, assemblyscript, nim, etc)
+- use any language you like, that compiles to wasm (C, rust, assemblyscript, nim, etc)
 - sound - audio-files & mod-music
 - graphics - 320x240, any colors, driven by images/sprites, not really shapes/pixels/etc
 - input - mapped from keys & joystick, A, B, X, Y, L, R, start, select, digital directional